juaryimami/Hello-Portfolio/README.md

 - HTML and CSS
 - FIGMA GIT GITHUB
+- VISUAL STUDIO CODE
 ## :blue_book: Learning Objectives

 - Understand how to parse a Figma design to create a UI.
 - Flexbox to place elements in the page.
 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.
+- The page designed for differnt screen device that makes this project different from the last one

 ## Authors